reallyreadit/blog/_posts/2020-10-26-readup-has-the-worlds-best-privacy-policy.markdown

 First of all, absolutely no lawyers were involved in the creation of our new policy.
 Jeff and I are the only two people working on Readup and we’re both humans.
 The people who use Readup are humans.
 Thus, we figured that we could work this stuff out on our own, without any middle-people, and that doing so would be a healthy exercise and learning experience.
 To get a sense for the general landscape, we read a bunch of privacy policies and we realized that they’re all pretty much the same and that they’re universally inhumane.
 So we started from scratch.

 Clear, honest communication is humane in a very literal sense.
-It’s what distinguishes us from animals.
-Communication enables collaboration.
+Language distinguishes us from animals.
+It enables profound levels of collaboration.
 I almost wrote ‘It’s the bedrock of democracy,’ before I realized that it’s actually the bedrock of _civilization_.
 So, yeah, it’s really freaking important.

 Unfortunately, most tech companies assume (or, even worse, they _pretend_ to assume) that end-users don’t have the capacity or interest to understand anything remotely technical.
 So they don’t even try to level with people.
 That’s wrong for two reasons: (1) because it’s not true and (2) because it’s unethical.

 It’s also a bad business move.
 Public awareness of privacy-related topics is increasing rapidly.
 Everyone knows that we’re all getting used and abused.
-Similarly, there’s growing consensus that if a person is smart enough to use Facebook, they’re smart enough to understand how Facebook works.
+Similarly, there’s growing consensus that if a person is smart enough to use a tool like Facebook, they’re smart enough to understand how it works.
 And, even if it requires extra work, the experts have an obligation to explain things in clear, human terms.
 That obligation will keep ramping up.
 Especially as companies like Readup enter the field, blowing up the norms and expectations by simply speaking as humans to humans.

 People can handle complexity.
 People can handle nuance.
 To assume that they can’t is an affront to the basic concept that all humans have dignity.
 It’s inhumane.